oshea-michael/student_projects/proj_1_music_habits/README.md

 3. Moscow and Saint Petersburg prefer different genres more generally; listeners in Moscow more often choose pop music, and Saint Petersburg more often choose Russian rap.

 The dataset was received with a variety of problems and imperfections.
-As such, the project will be completed in three steps:
+As such, the project was completed in three steps:
 - Evaluation of quality of dataset
 - Datacleaning
 - Hypothesis verification